kpumuk/meta-tags/README.md

 * `:lowercase` — when true, the page name will be lowercase;
 * `:reverse` — when true, the page and site names will be reversed;
 * `:noindex` — add noindex meta tag; when true, 'robots' will be used, otherwise the string will be used;
+* `:index` — add index meta tag; when true, 'robots' will be used, otherwise the string will be used;
 * `:nofollow` — add nofollow meta tag; when true, 'robots' will be used, otherwise the string will be used;
 * `:follow` – add follow meta tag; when true, 'robots' will be used, otherwise the string will be used;
 * `:noarchive` – add noarchive meta tag; when true, 'robots' will be used, otherwise the string will be used;